Certification Programs in

 She teaches all of her programs in person, hands on and in an apprenticeship format, one on one with students.

 Jessica is a very compassionate and dedicated teacher, but also believes in adhering to standards and integrity in the work.

 She strives to provide quality training with substance - so that students can be confident, comfortable, knowledgeable, and responsible in practicing healing work.
 All Crystal Healing Program and Shamanic Practitioner Program details are listed below.

 If you are interested specifically in Reiki Training: Please note Jessica no longer teaches Reiki Classes.

 However, she will be happy to recommend you to competent Reiki Teachers in the healing community who do offer classes.

-If you are interested in recommendations for Reiki Teachers, contact Jessica.
+If you are interested in recommendations for Reiki Teachers, contact Jessica for more info.